andreykurenkov/andreykurenkov.github.io/index.md

   feature: main-page.jpg
 ---

 Hi there.
-I am Andrey Kurenkov, a 24 year old grad student at Stanford that likes do research about AI and robotics, write code, appreciate art, and ponder about life.
+I am Andrey Kurenkov, a grad student at Stanford that likes do research about AI and robotics, write code, appreciate art, and ponder about life.

 Currently, I am working towards a Masters in CS at Stanford, and am a research assitant at the Stanford Vision Lab with Animesh Garg and Silvio Savarase.
 This site documents my various projects, my writing (technical and not), and my photography.